Oh we'll hang Jeff Davis from a sour apple tree: History

 Jeff Davis and the sour apple tree appear in print as early as August 1861.
 In 1880, a U.S. Army veteran claimed credit for first singing the lyric in spring 1862 in Virginia, having taken inspiration from a prior song about a "sick monkey in a sour apple tree."
 In 1947 a survivor of American slavery named Perry Vaughn recalled, "I fought in Abe Lincoln's army and played the bass horn in the Army band.
 I can still remember, like it was yesterday, playing 'We'll Hang Jeff Davis on a Sour Apple Tree.'"

-A less bloodthirsty variant was "We'll feed Jeff Davis sour apples 'til he gets the diarhee."
+A less bloodthirsty and more obscene variant was "We'll feed Jeff Davis sour apples 'til he gets the diarhee."

-Richard Wright's 1938 novella Big Boy Leaves Home references a white-supremacist variant: "We'll hang ever nigger t a sour apple tree."
+Richard Wright's 1938 novella Big Boy Leaves Home references a white-supremacist variant: "We'll hang ever nigger t a sour apple tree".

 Jefferson Davis, the first and only president of the Confederate States of America, died of natural causes in 1889.